TaufiqHassan/cmpdata/README.rst

 ------------------

 - ``-o`` : Takes output type.
-         'info' for the files information (number of files, avaialble models, variables, experiments and realizations) in a directory.
-         'rm' for performing ensemble realization means
+         'info' for the files information (number of files, avaialble models, variables, experiments and realizations) in a directory, 'rm' for performing ensemble realization means,
-         'mm' for performing ensemble model mean
+         'mm' for performing ensemble model mean and 'stats' for performing statistical analysis.

 Optional Arguments
 ------------------